alphaone/alphaone.github.io/_includes/about.md

 For a couple of years I feel like a part of the **functional programming** community, but also had the chance to gain a lot of experience with "classical" paradigms.
 As a **polyglot developer**, I look into new languages and concepts every now and then and try to recognize and leverage their unique strengths.
+I have written production code in TypeScript, Clojure, Ruby and Go, just to name the most recent ones.

 Whenever I am in a project for a longer time, I tend to establish **communities of practice** (e.g. software craft, testing) with colleagues of mine, to encourage